AriFordsham/GHCWiki/dependent-haskell.md

 > Note that the behavior of `F` depends on the *kind* of its argument, `k`.
 This is an example of a non-parametric type function.
 Looking at the kind, `k -> k`, one would expect `F` to be the identity; yet, it is not.

 >
 > Thus, we would want to distinguish `pi k. k -> k` (the kind of `F`) and `forall k. k -> k` (the kind of a type-level polymorphic identity).
 This distinction does not affect erasure or phase, but it does affect how a quantifiee can be used.
 Furthermore, this keeps term classifiers more in line with type classifiers.
+Note that this means all current type/data families are properly classified with `pi`, not `forall`.
+This won't cause code breakage, though, because it is impossible to write a kind quantification (with any syntax) in today's Haskell.

 <table><tr><th>Datatypes</th>
 <td>
-How is the kind of a datatype classified? (stub)
+How is the kind of a datatype classified?
+After some debate, Stephanie and RAE thought that a poly-kinded datatype should be quantified with `pi`, not `forall`.
+For example, consider `data Proxy (k :: *) (a :: k) = Proxy`.
+Is its kind `forall (k :: *). k -> *` or `pi (k :: *). k -> *`.
+Let's consider the former type as if it classified a term-level function.
+That function would have to be a constant function, by parametricity.
+Yet, we do *not* want `Proxy * Bool` to be the same as `Proxy Nat Zero`.
+So, we choose the latter classifier.
+For now, we don't see the need to introduce a way for programmers to declare datatypes classified by `forall`, but there doesn't seem to be anything broken by allowing such an extension.
 </td></tr></table>

 ## Open design questions

-### Parsing
+### Parsing/namespace resolution

-Parsing is a bit a nightmare for this new language and will require some compromises.
+Parsing is a bit of a nightmare for this new language and will require some compromises.

-- Merging types and kinds is almost straightforward, but for one major stumbling block: `*`.
+- Merging types and kinds is almost straightforward, but for one major stumbling block:`*`.
 In a kind, `*` is parsed as an alphanumeric identifier would be.
 In a type, `*` is parsed as an infix operator.
 How can we merge the type- and kind-parser given this discrepancy?
 As an example, what is the meaning of `Foo * Int`?
 Is it the type `Foo` applied to `*` and `Int`?
 Or is it the operator `*` applied to `Foo` and `Int`?
 The solution to this annoyance seems to be to introduce a new identifier for `*` (say, `TYPE`) and then remove `*` from the language, allowing it to be used for multiplication, for example.

   - What name to choose for `*`? `TYPE` would appear plenty in code, and it seems a little rude.
 Choosing a new symbol just kicks the can down the road.
 Choosing `Type` would conflict with lots of code (including GHC's) that uses a type `Type`.
 Choosing `T` would conflict with lots of (example) code that uses `T`.
 The best option I'm aware of is `U`, short for universe.
 Mitigating this problem somewhat is that Dependent Haskell would come with kind synonyms, and whatever name we choose would be a "normal" name exported from the `Prelude` and could be hidden if desired.
   - What is our migration strategy?
 One proposal: introduce the new name now and keep `*` around.
 Then, when Dependent Haskell is ready for release, it will come with a new extension flag which will change the parsing of `*`.
 Only when that flag is enabled would `*` fail to work.
 It is unclear whether it is worth it to fully squash `*` out of the language.

 - The type language and the term languages are more different.
-Even if we could write some kind of combined parser, the renamer would have major trouble distinguishing between data constructors and type constructors.
-One way or the other, programmers will likely have to specify how to parse their arguments explicitly.
+There are two proposals on the table to deal with types embedded in terms:

+  - **Keep the parsers separate**: Since the parsers are separate and the parser certainly doesn't know anything about types, we need some indication in the code as a signal to the parser to switch to the type parser.
+Due to the construction of GHC's parser, this indicator would have to come *before* the phrase in question.

+    - Option 1: We can use `@` to indicate that we are parsing a type.
 Take `id :: forall a -> a -> a`.
 This is just like the normal `id`, but with the type parameter explicit.
 Because the parser/renamer won't know the type of `id` when parsing its arguments, the first argument will have to manifestly be a type.
 For example, `id @Bool True`.
 The `@` indicates to the parser that the following thing is a *type*, not a *term*.
+    - Option 2: We can use the keyword `type` to indicate that we are parsing a type.
+  - **Merge the parsers**: It may be possible to merge the term/type parsers.
+This would make `forall` a proper keyword. `(->)` and `(=>)` are already unusable at the term level. `\` is already unusable at the type level.
+One possible conflict is that `'` is used in types to indicate namespace and it is used in terms to indicate Template Haskell quoting.
+Although it won't produce problems in code, `!` (a normal operator in terms but a strictness flag in datatype declarations) may cause trouble in parser engineering.
+It's conceivable to say that strictness markers must be preceded by a space and not followed by one, but this is somewhat painful.
+A similar situation arises with `~`, which is a normal type operator but a laziness specifier in patterns.
+But, the parser already deals with the `!` bang-pattern/infix operator ambiguity, so perhaps this solution can be adapted.
+In any case, this all seems at least possible to consider.
+    Even if we could write some kind of combined parser, the renamer would have major trouble distinguishing between data constructors and type constructors.
+One way or the other, programmers will likely have to specify how to parse their arguments explicitly.

+    - Option 1: Use `'` to write data constructors in types and use `^` to write type constructors in terms.
+The first of these is already implemented.
+The second is up for debate.
+Do these operators work only on individual identifiers?
+Or, can we say `f ^(...)` to make everything in the `...` be treated like a type?
+    - Option 2: Use `'` to mean "switch default" -- it goes in either direction.

+> >
+> > Open question: What other signals change the default renaming?
+In other words, if we say `f (forall x. blah)` in a term, do the bits in `blah` get renamed like a type or like a term?
+RAE advocates "term", but Conor has advocated "type".

 - We will similarly need a syntax for type patterns embedded within term patterns.
 It would be ideal if the pattern syntax were identical to the expression syntax.